benckx/liquibase-jooq-codegen-example/README.md

 # About

-The following example demonstrate how to generate DAO code from your Liquibase definition, that you can use this way, for example to insert a new entry:
+The following tutorial explains how to generate DAO code from your Liquibase definition, that you then can use for example to insert a new entry in a table:

 ```kotlin
 dslContext.transaction { cfg ->